 These rules are applied in the order they are printed above.
-If more children qualify under a particular rule than there are places available, for rules 2-5 the next rule will be applied to further prioritise children.
+If more children qualify under a particular rule than there are places available, a tie break will be used by applying the next rule to those children.

 Tie Break